 Beaches don't get much more postcard perfect than Cetara: colorful fishing boats drawn up behind the beach, palms along a promenade, and a town of pastel cottages climbing up the hillside above.
 Perfecting the scene are a castle at one end of the beach and a church dome covered in bright colored tiles.

 Choose one of the lounge chairs or drop a towel on the free sand at the other end - the view is the same, and so is the sand, and the free area is as large as the stabilimento.
 Fewer tourists find their way to this eastern end of the coast, so you'll share the beach with local families.
 Because of its position, the sun shines here into the late afternoon, and the water is exceptionally clear.

-A pathway from the tower leads along the shore to Lannio beach, with fine sand and crystal blue water, in a cove just outside of town.
+In the other direction from the center, a pathway from the tower leads along the shore to Lannio beach, with fine sand and crystal blue water, in a cove just outside of town.